PrestonLeung/Nano-Q/ReadMe.md

 1) [Minimap2 Examples](https://github.com/lh3/minimap2#getting-started)
 2) [Graphmap Examples](https://github.com/isovic/graphmap#usage-examples)

-Then you can transfer sam to bam files as well as any other alignment file manipulation through [samtools](http://www.htslib.org/download/).
+Then you can convert sam to bam files as well as perform any other alignment file manipulation through [samtools](http://www.htslib.org/download/).

 ##### Quick guide for samtools v1.9